No time to shop for sherry vinegar? We’re sure there’s a sherry vinegar substitute here that will be the perfect complement to your recipe!

 The Best Sherry Vinegar Substitutes

-Whether you’re making gazpacho or a zesty vinaigrette, one of these sherry vinegar alternatives is sure to be the perfect fit!
+Whether you’re making gazpacho or a zesty vinaigrette, one of these sherry vinegar substitute ideas is sure to be the perfect fit!

-Sherry wine by itself isn’t a good substitute for sherry vinegar.
+Sherry wine (including sherry cooking wine) by itself isn’t a good sherry vinegar substitute.
 That being said, if you do happen to have some sherry wine on hand, combining it with a bit of white wine vinegar can be an excellent substitute.
 It will lack the intensity of sherry vinegar, but still provide a touch of acidity and mild sweetness to your dish.

 We recommend one part sherry to two parts white wine vinegar.